wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/search/search-management-api-2015-02-28.md

 `name`:	The name of the Search service.

 `location`:	The location of the resource.
-This will be one of the supported and registered Azure Geo Regions (for example, West US, East US, Southeast Asia, and so forth).
+This will be one of the supported and registered Azure Geo Regions (for example, China North, China East, China North, and so forth).

 `tags`:	Tags are a list of key value pairs that describe the resource.
 These tags can be used in viewing and grouping a resource across resource groups.